dabhishek112/testpratc/welcome.md

 # Project Title

-A short description of your projet goes here.
+A short description of your project goes here.
 Explain what it do and why it’s useful.

 ---

 ## Features
-- Fetare 1
+- Feature 1
 - Feature 2
-- Fture 3
+- Feature 3

 ---